 On the old A27 East of Crossbush in Crossbush Lane which is a cul-de-sac.
 Park as directed by marshals.
-From S & E, A27 to Crossbush,right just past Beefeater.
+From S & E, A27 to Crossbush, right just past Beefeater.
 From W, A27 past Arundel station, left at top of hill.
-Proceed for c. ¾ mile, right at 1 junction.
+Proceed for c. ¾ mile, keeing right at first junction.
 Start & Finish close together and within 200m of access point to woods.
 This is at E end of Crossbush Lane.

 Arundel station is c.
-1 mile South of Crossbush
+1 mile NW of Crossbush

 9:45 to 10:45